danw8/web-bones-rs/SETUP.md

 #### Emcsripten (Use the native target)
 1. `cd app`
-2. `rustup default nightly-2017-12-11` if you are on a different toolchain.
+2. `rustup default nightly` if you are on a different toolchain.
   * Unfortunately the frontend won't build with the current nightly.
 3. `cargo build --target=wasm32-unknown-emscripten` in the app directory.
 4. move the resulting app.js and app.wasm files from app/target/wasm32-unknown-emscripten/debug/ to assets/